Pitmaster BBQ Catering in Mount View, Washington

 When the Site Decides the Service Plan

 When an event is around Dick Thurnau Memorial Park, we plan it differently than a backyard party or a simple office lunch.
-Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Buffet Service, OR a staffed serving line is the better fit.
+Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Service format a staffed serving line is the better fit.

 Around Hazel Valley Elementary or NCESSCH, the menu can stay the same while timing, access, and service style need a different read.